Fall flavors: Lake Tahoe’s South Shore seasonal specials

 Revive Coffee & Wine

-This cafe just opened in June, but it has quickly climbed to prominence in South Lake Tahoe.
+This cafe just opened in June, but has quickly climbed to prominence in South Lake Tahoe.
 It’s celebrating the season with apple cider and a sea salt caramel latte.
 To add a little more pizzazz, staff recommends topping the cider with whipped cream.

 If you still need your pumpkin spice fix here, consider adding chai to it, which will give a nice kick to an already flavorful drink.
 When Thanksgiving rolls around, stay tuned — Revive will be adding peppermint drinks to the menu.